ocopjs/fields/src/types/DateTime/README.md

 | `${path}_utc`    | `timestamp` | The timestamp in UTC           |
 | `${path}_offset` | `text`      | The offset component as string |

-The `isRequired` config option is enforced by BuonJS.
+The `isRequired` config option is enforced by OcopJS.
 If the value is equal to `true`, the column is set as not nullable.